-- Experience in industry engagement with a capacity to build local and international networks and partnerships; - International experience and language skills, particularly relating to the Asia Pacific.
+- A strong record in research with a developing publication profile; - International experience and language skills, particularly relating to the Asia Pacific.

 Special Requirements

 Employment in this position is conditional upon the adhering to the University's "fit and proper" checks where required and receipt of a valid Working with Children Check prior to commencement.